MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMCollection.md

 ```

 ### -DistributionPointGroup

-Specifies a distribution point group object that is associated with a collection.
-To obtain a distribution point group object, use the [Get-CMDistributionPointGroup](Get-CMDistributionPointGroup.md) cmdlet.
+Specify a distribution point group object that's associated with this collection.
+To get this object, use the [Get-CMDistributionPointGroup](Get-CMDistributionPointGroup.md) cmdlet.

 ```yaml
 Type: IResultObject